Davide Lewton Brain: 2023–24 season

 In September 2023, it was announced that Lewton Brain had relocated to Oberstdorf, Germany, where Michael Huth had become his new coach.
 He started the season by competing on the 2023–24 ISU Challenger Series, placing ninth at the 2023 CS Nebelhorn Trophy and fourteenth at the 2023 CS Finlandia Trophy.
 He would then go on to compete at the 2023 Trophée Métropole Nice Côte d'Azur and the 2023 Swiss Open, finishing fifth and first, respectively.

 In December, Lewton Brain competed at the 2024 French Championships, finishing in eleventh place.
 Selected to compete at the 2024 European Championships in Kaunas, Lithuania, Lewton Brain would finish twenty-fourth.
 He then competed at the 2024 Bavarian Open and the 2024 Merano Cup, placing seventh and fifth, respectively.

 Making his World Championship debut at the 2024 World Championships in Montreal, Quebec, Canada, Lewton Brain placed twenty-sixth in the short program, failing to advance to the free skate segment of the competition.

 2024–25 season

 Lewton Brain began the season by competing at the 2024 Master's de Patinage, finishing in eighth place.
 He then went on to place eighteenth at the 2024 CS Trophée Métropole Nice Côte d'Azur, fourth at the 2024 NRW Trophy, second at the 2024 Santa Claus Cup, and twelfth at the 2024 CS Golden Spin of Zagreb.

 In December, Lewton Brain finished ninth at the 2025 French Championships.
 The following month, he placed seventh at the 2025 Bavarian Open and twenty-fifth at the 2025 European Championships.

 Following a seventh-place finish at the 2025 Merano Ice Trophy, Lewton Brain closed the season by placing thirty-ninth at the 2025 World Championships.

+2025–26 season

+Lewton Brain opened his season with a fourth-place finish at the 2025 Master's de Patinage.
+In September, he competed at the ISU Skate to Milano, the final qualifying event for the 2026 Winter Olympics.
+Lewton Brain finished the event in sixth place and as a result, Monaco earned the first alternate position for the Olympic men's singles event.

+Lewton Brain went on to win bronze at the 2025 Trophée Métropole Nice Côte d'Azur, another bronze at the 2025 Swiss Open, and gold at the 2025 Cup of Innsbruck.
+He subsequently competed on the 2025–26 Challenger Series, finishing fourteenth at the 2025 CS Tallinn Trophy and sixteenth at the 2025 CS Golden Spin of Zagreb.

+In January, Lewton Brain competed at the 2026 European Championships in Sheffield, England, United Kingdom, finishing in twentieth place overall.